 The 4JJ1-TC engine is built with an electronic high-pressure common rail fuel injector system to maximize fuel economy.
 It also features an intercooled, variable geometry turbocharger.
 The 4JJ1-TC engine is mated to an Aisin heavy-duty, six-speed automatic transmission with double overdrive.

 Power take-off (PTO) capability is standard on every 2011 N-Series truck.
 New for 2011, the lock-up torque converter operates in PTO mode.
-Under specifically determined engine conditions, when PTO mode is selected, the torque converter will lock up automatically to eliminate slip and deliver more power and improved speed control for PTO applications.
+Under specifically determined engine conditions, when PTO mode is selected, the torque converter will lock up automatically to eliminate slip, deliver more power, and improve PTO applications' speed control.

 Another way fuel economy was increased for the NPR ECO-MAX was by reducing the truck's curb weight using a thinner gauge steel frame.

-"Even though the steel frame is 1 millimeter thinner gauge, it is the same steel alloy as before and has the same tensile strength," said Cadle.
+"Even though the steel frame is 1-millimeter thinner gauge, it is the same steel alloy as before and has the same tensile strength," said Cadle.
 "This frame has been used in South America, Europe, Japan, and Thailand for many years.
-It is a very strong and durable frame for this class of vehicle.
-It allowed us to take weight out of the truck, but we didn't give up anything in terms of vehicle durability; we just made it more fuel efficient."
+It is a very strong and durable frame for this class of vehicles.
+It allowed us to take weight out of the truck, but we didn't give up anything in terms of vehicle durability; we just made it more fuel-efficient."